kelseyhightower/grafeas-tutorial/README.md

 # Grafeas Tutorial

 This tutorial will guide you through testing Grafeas.
+In it, you will create a Kubernetes cluster configured to only allow container images signed by a specific key, configurable via a configmap.
+Container image signatures will be stored in Grafeas.
+To make sure only signed images are allowed, you will start an admission plugin service which finds signatures in Grafeas and verifies them.

 ## Tutorial